shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_14/README.md

 16. Click on Send test email

 **Note** - We can link this SES service with our website also.
 If we are using any html website then we can link SES with the help of SMTP (Simple Mail Transfer Settings).
-If we are using any wordpress websites so In Wordpress we have some plugins to send emails using SMTP.
+If we are using any wordpress websites then In Wordpress we have some plugins to send emails using SMTP.